Phathdt/claude-proxy/README.md

 ```

 **How it works:**
-1. Request arrives at `/v1/messages` with your API key
+1. Request arrives at `/v1/messages` with Bearer token
+2. Proxy validates the token
-2. Proxy automatically selects a healthy account via load balancing
+3. Proxy automatically selects a healthy account via load balancing
-3. Checks if account token needs refresh (60-second buffer)
+4. Checks if account token needs refresh (60-second buffer)
-4. Refreshes token if needed (transparent to client)
+5. Refreshes token if needed (transparent to client)
-5. Forwards request to Claude API with selected account's token
+6. Forwards request to Claude API with selected account's token
-6. Returns response to client (streaming or JSON)
+7. Returns response to client (streaming or JSON)

 **Note:** The endpoint `/v1/messages` is compatible with the standard Claude API format, so you can drop in Claude Proxy as a replacement for `https://api.claude.ai`.
+Use your stored token with `Authorization: Bearer` header.

 ## API Endpoints